High temperature (fever) in children

 Your child might:

-- feel hotter than usual to the touch on their forehead, back or tummy
+- feel hotter than usual when you touch their back or chest

 Use a digital thermometer, which you can buy from pharmacies and supermarkets, to take your child's temperature.How to take your child's temperature